Abednego Seller

-Abednego Seller (1646?–1705) was an English non-juring divine and controversial writer.
+Abednego Seller (c.
+1646–1705) was an English non-juring divine and controversial writer.

 Life

-The son of Richard Seller of Plymouth, he was born there about 1646, and matriculated at Lincoln College, Oxford as a servitor, 26 April 1662.
+Seller was born to Richard Seller in Plymouth in around 1646, and matriculated at Lincoln College, Oxford as a servitor, on 26 April 1662.
 He left Oxford without a degree, and took a job, On 11 March 1665 he was ordained deacon by Seth Ward at Exeter; but did not proceed to the priesthood until 22 December 1672, when he was ordained by Bishop Anthony Sparrow in Exeter Cathedral.

-Seller was instituted to the rectory of Combe-in-Teignhead, near Teignmouth, Devonshire, on 29 March 1682, and vacated it on 8 September 1686 by his institution as vicar of Charles Church, Plymouth.
+Seller was instituted to the rectory of Combe-in-Teignhead, near Teignmouth, Devonshire, on 29 March 1682, and vacated it on 8 September 1686 when he became vicar of Charles Church, Plymouth.
 Refusing the oaths to William III and Mary II, the new sovereigns, he was deprived of the vicarage, and his successor was admitted to it on 2 September 1690.

 Seller moved to London and settled in Red Lion Square.
-He had a valuable library, but on 17 January 1700 a fire destroyed it.
+He had a valuable library, but on 17 January 1700 it was destroyed by fire.

 He died in London in 1705.

 Legacy

 Seller left books, manuscripts, and coins.
 To the Bodleian Library, he gave a manuscript of the end of the 15th century, containing William of Malmesbury's De Gestis Pontificum and the Chronicon Lichfeldense.
 To Lincoln College he gave works by Byzantine historians.
 The rest of his books were to be sold for the benefit of his grandchildren.
 A copy of the Thesaurus of Bonaventure Vulcanius (1600) later went to the British Museum.

+His papers are held at Cambridge University.